hdorgeval/playwright-fluent/docs/playwright-fluent.api.md

 ### onRequestTo(url).respondWith(response)

 - url: `string`
-- response: `Partial<MockResponse<T>`
+- response: `Partial<MockResponse<T> | ((request: Request) => Partial<MockResponse<T>>)`

 Will intercept any request whose url contains the input `url` (this parameter should be seen as a partial url, it is not a regex and not a glob pattern), then will respond with the given `response` object.

-The main purpose of this feature, is to be able to intercept rest API calls, that gives back a JSON object of type `T`, and then substitute the response by another JSON object of type `T`, or subsitute the HTTP response status by another one (for example subsitute an HTTP 200 by an HTTP 500, for chaos testing).
+The main purpose of this feature, is to be able to intercept rest API calls, that gives back a JSON object of type `T`, and then substitute the response by another JSON object of type `T`, or substitute the HTTP response status by another one (for example subsitute an HTTP 200 by an HTTP 500, for chaos testing).

 ```js
 interface MockResponse<T> {